TCS Manual Testing Interview Questions and Answers For Freshers | Updated 2026

 Bug Leakage occurs when defects are missed during testing and reach production users.
 It indicates gaps in coverage, execution quality, or requirement understanding stages.
 Serious leakages may impact customers, revenue, and brand reputation negatively.
 Root cause analysis helps prevent repeated leakage issues effectively.
 Bug leakage is a common interview concept.

-93. How to reduce Bug Leakage?
+93. What are effective ways to reduce Bug Leakage?

 Ans: